 Students are expected to undertake extensive independent study and research to support lectures, seminars and assessments.
 Group work and group presentations form an important part of the course.
 Students will have access to specialist IT hardware and software, an on-line learning environment and reference facility.

 Students will face a variety of assessments including examinations, essays, debates, assignments, technical reports, group and individual presentations, individual study projects and industry based case studies.

-Study trips are organised to visit a variety of successful rural enterprises in the Cumbria, Cheshire, Lancashire, Yorkshire and Wirral areas.
-These rural businesses have welcomed Myerscough student visits to supplement the learning in specific modules.
-Farm diversification and commercial energy generation projects are also visited including wind farms, large scale anaerobic digestion units and biomass plants.
+Study trips may be organised to a variety of successful rural enterprises and landscape scale projects in the North West.
+Farm diversification and commercial energy generation projects may also be visited including wind farms, large scale anaerobic digestion units and biomass plants.

 What work experience can I get?

 There is no formal industry placement on this course.